XarisA/HykSort/README.md

 HykSort Algorithm Implementation with ParallelSelect algorithm for finding splitters and AlltoAll_kway for all to all communication between processors, having as a result reduced complexity to O(N log p / log k).

-Most part of the code used in this project is forked from [2] and have changed accordingly.
+A big part of the login in the the code was found in this project [2] and was rewritten in c++.
 I added some helper functions and distinguished the HykSort algorithm from [2] so that it can run independenly.

 **References**